-Since its inception, the Lilly Endowment Community Scholarship Program has provided 4,340 scholarships; this total does not include the 143 that will be awarded this year.
-Providing a total of over $372 million in tuition and book stipends.
-A total 35 Owen County students have received the Lilly Endowment Community Scholarship, enabling them to attend the Indiana colleges of their choice.
+Since its inception, the Lilly Endowment Community Scholarship Program has provided 4,600 scholarships; this total does not include the 143 that will be awarded this year.
+Providing a total of over $392 million in tuition and book stipends.
+Including this year’s recipient, a total of 37 Owen County students have received the Lilly Endowment Community Scholarship, enabling them to attend an Indiana college of their choice.

 Owen County Lilly Endowment Community Scholars

 1999 Heather Jo Light, Amber Trowbridge-Mullin